pegjs/pegjs/test/README.md

      $ npm install
      ```

-  3. Serve the spec suite using a web server:
+  3. Serve the test suite using a web server:

      ```console
-     $ spec/server
+     $ test/server
      ```

-  4. Point your browser to the [spec suite](http://localhost:8000/).
+  4. Point your browser to the [test suite](http://localhost:8000/).

-  5. Watch the specs pass (or fail).
+  5. Watch the tests pass (or fail).